Jopay

-Diofanny Jane Paguia-Zamora (born January 3, 1983, in Manila, Philippines), known professionally as Jopay (/tl/) is a Filipino singer, dancer and actress.
+Jopay (/tl/) (born Diofanny Jane Paguia-Zamora; January 3, 1983) is a Filipino singer, dancer and actress.
 She is a former Senior Member and original member of Sexbomb Singers, with Rochelle Pangilinan, Evette Pabalan, Weng Ibarra, Izzy Trazona-Aragon and Monic Icban of the SexBomb Girls.
 Jopay is also a cousin of singer-actress Nadine Lustre.
 A song entitled "Jopay" (composed and sang by Mayonnaise) was written about her.